santi1s/Big-Data/Open-Source-POD/Databricks/Pre%2DRequsites-for-Troubleshooting.md

 ##Teams and Aliases for Distribution Lists

-- [ ] Make sure to be a part of below
+- [ ] Have to be a member of below Teams